MaterializeInc/materialize/doc/user/content/integrations/aws-msk.md

     ```

-    You can find more information about making your MSK cluster public [here](https://docs.aws.amazon.com/msk/latest/developerguide/public-access.html).
+    You can find more information about making your cluster public [here](https://docs.aws.amazon.com/msk/latest/developerguide/public-access.html).

 3. #### Create a client machine
-    If you already have a client machine set up that can interact with your MSK cluster, then you can skip this step.
+    If you already have a client machine set up that can interact with your cluster, then you can skip this step.

     If not, you can create an EC2 client machine and then add the security group of the client to the inbound rules of the cluster's security group from the VPC console.
 You can find more details about how to do that [here](https://docs.aws.amazon.com/msk/latest/developerguide/create-client-machine.html).

-4. #### Install Kafka and create a topic
+4. #### Install Apache Kafka and create a topic
-    To start using Materialize with Kafka, you need to create a Materialize source over a Kafka topic.
-If you already have Kafka installed and a topic created, you can skip this step.
+    To start using Materialize with Apache Kafka, you need to create a Materialize source over an Apache Kafka topic.
+If you already have Apache Kafka installed and a topic created, you can skip this step.

-    Otherwise, you can install Kafka on your client machine from the previous step and create a topic.
+    Otherwise, you can install Apache Kafka on your client machine from the previous step and create a topic.
 You can find more information about how to do that [here](https://docs.aws.amazon.com/msk/latest/developerguide/create-topic.html).

 5. #### Create ACLs
     As `allow.everyone.if.no.acl.found` is set to `false`, you must create ACLs for the cluster and topics configured in the previous step to set appropriate access permissions.
 For more information, see the [Amazon MSK](https://docs.aws.amazon.com/msk/latest/developerguide/msk-acls.html) documentation.